Submissions

 What needs to be included in submissions to Blood+Honey?

-All submissions should be accompanied by a cover letter and brief third-person biography in the body of the submission email; an artist photo will be requested by Blood+Honey upon contributor notification of an acceptance.
+All submissions should be accompanied by a cover letter and brief third-person biography; an artist photo will be requested by Blood+Honey upon contributor notification of an acceptance.

 What is Blood+Honey’s position on AI assisted/generated submissions?